PedroMagar/MISA-I/README.md

 	- 11: Will swap both registers banks, r15-r12 and r11-r8.
 - 4 Operations Mode:
 	- 00: Management - r11-r4 will hold the CPU configuration.
-	- 01: 8 bit mode - the CPU will use only the 8 less significant bit from its register to do operations.
+	- 01: 8 bit Low mode - the CPU will use only the 8 less significant bits from its register to do operations.
-	- 10: 16 bit mode - the CPU will use the full register size and manipulate data in 16 bit.
+	- 10: 8 bit High mode - the CPU will use only the 8 most significant bits from its register to do operations.
-	- 11: Unsuported - reserved for custom operations, the CPU will reset if selected and not supported.
+	- 11: 16 bit mode - the CPU will use the full register size and manipulate data in 16 bit.
 - Management:
 	- r15: Supervisor Address higher bits.
 	- r14: Supervisor Address lower bits.